Abdur-Rahim-sheikh/ml_prep/README.md

 4) Data Augmentation
     - In the context of image, text, or audio data, augmenting the dataset can help increase its diversity, leading to better generalization.

+### How KNN differs from k-means clustering?
+- [KNN](supervised_algorithm/KNN.ipynb) is supervised learning where [k-means clustering](unsupervised_algorithm/k_means_clustering.ipynb) is unsupervised learning
+- if we give a test value to knn, it get distance with all train values then sorts it.
+Then it takes k nearest values and get the most frequent value from them.
+- on the other hand, k-means clustering get the distance of trained k-centroids with the test data and choses the nearest centroid to assign the test data to that cluster.
+- The critical difference here is that KNN needs labeled points and is thus supervised learning, while k-means doesn’t—and is thus unsupervised learning.